lukaspfisterch/kl-execution-theory/implementations/mapping_to_kl.md

 In KL, governance can be implemented as:

 - a separate evaluation layer that inspects execution traces,
-  input / output bindings and envelope metadata.
+  input or output bindings and envelope metadata.

 Given a sequence of Kernel runs (behaviour) and their traces:

 - G reads the collected traces
-- G applies deterministic rules / policies
+- G applies deterministic rules or policies
-- G classifies behaviour (valid / invalid, allowed / disallowed, etc.)
+- G classifies behaviour (valid or invalid, allowed or disallowed, etc.)

 Structurally, this is exactly: